stackedflows/Psuedo-Random-Number-Generation/README.md

 # Psuedo-Random-Number-Gen
-Implementation of the Middle-square method, developed by von-Neumann
+Implementation of the Middle-square method, inveneted by von-Neumann